scalameta/scalafmt/docs/installation.md

 #### slim

-Finally, you can choose to obtain a slim 15 KiB bootstrap script instead with:
+Finally, you can choose to obtain a slim bootstrap script (100+ KB in 2022) instead with:

 ```sh
 coursier bootstrap org.scalameta:scalafmt-cli_2.13:@STABLE_VERSION@ \